 Lastly, I have been fairly sure and now I am 100% sure that some students simply do not read the weekly announcements.
 (How do I know?
 Because they 'fessed up!)
 Obviously, if you are reading this, then you are one of the students who does read the weekly announcement.
 Thank you very much.
 However, I am concerned about this.
 What more can I do to get students to keep up-to-date with our class?
 Should I record the announcements as mp3 files?
 Will students be more inclined to listen to the weekly announcements rather than read them?
-A few students are following me on Twitter and I post when the announcements are ready.
-Also, I put a P.S. with the most important information in every announcement because I learned from marketing that many people just read the P.S.
+Also, I put a postscript (P.S.) with the most important information in every announcement because I learned from marketing that many people just read the postscript.
 Any comments would be extremely appreciated.
 As I have said, I always feel uneasy when teaching online.
 I always have this nagging feeling that I should be doing more for the online classes.
 (In the face-to-face classes, I can see the faces of the students and get a good gut-level feeling whether or not they are understanding the material.
 In the online classes, you just never meet your students.
 It's unnerving!)